 After it removed several Soviet monuments in an ethnic Russian majority, Estonia said they have repelled “the most extensive cyber-attack since 2007.”
 Russian hacker group Killnet stated on its Telegram account that it had denied access to over 200 state and private Estonian institutions, like the online citizen identification system and claimed responsibility for the attack.

 Killnet, which claimed to execute a similar attack against Lithuania in June, mentioned it acted after Estonia moved a Soviet Tu-34 tank from public display in the Narva town to a museum.
 In a DDoS attack, attackers flood a network with high data traffic volumes to paralyze it so it cannot cope with the scale of requested data.

-Estonia started taking cyber security measures in 2007 after suffering extensive attacks on private and public websites that it blamed on Russians.
+Estonia started taking phishing protection measures in 2007 after suffering extensive attacks on private and public websites that it blamed on Russians.
 It said they were angry at removing a Soviet-era statue, The Red Army monument, that was moved from a Tallinn square.
 The incident followed two nights of riots by ethnic Russians.

 The Estonian government had ordered the swift removal of all public Soviet memorials in Narva, the majority Russian-speaking town, citing rising tensions and accusing Russia of exploiting the past to divide Estonian society.